A Mean-Field Theory for Coarsening Faceted Surfaces: Introduction

-Since dynamic scaling pushes complex systems into a state which can be effectively characterized by just a few statistics, it is natural to seek simplified models which replicate this behavior.
+Since dynamic scaling pushes complex systems into a state which can be approximately characterized by just a few statistics, it is natural to seek simplified models which approximately mimic the resulting scaling laws and scaling functions.
 The canonical example of this approach is the celebrated theory of Lifshitz, Slyozov, and Wagner describing Ostwald ripening \cite{lifshitz-slezov-1959:lsw-theory,lifshitz-slyozov-1961:lsw-theory,wagner-1961:lsw-theory}.
 Generically, such an approach selects a distribution of some quantity, and includes just enough of the total system behavior to specify the effective behavior of that quantity -- for example, the original LSW theory first identifies the average behavior of particles as a function of size, and uses that result to identify a continuity equation describing distribution evolution.
-Ideas of this kind have been applied to several of the higher-order cellular systems introduced above -- for soap froths \cite{beenakker-1986:bubble-mean-field,flyvbjerg-1993:random-neighbor-model}, polycrystals \cite{}, and spiral-growth films \cite{schulze-kohn-1999:geometric-spiral-growth}.
+Ideas of this kind have been applied to several of the higher-order cellular systems introduced above -- for soap froths \cite{beenakker-1986:bubble-mean-field,flyvbjerg-1993:random-neighbor-model}, polycrystals \cite{barmak-etal-2011-DCDSA}, and spiral-growth films \cite{schulze-kohn-1999:geometric-spiral-growth}.
 To the extent that such approaches mirror experimental data, they can yield valuable physical insight which cannot be gained by considering single particles, nor even by direct numerical simulation of larger ensembles.
-However, to date no similar attempt has been made for evolving faceted interfaces.
+However, to date no similar attempt has been made for evolving faceted interfaces, which is somewhat surprising given the wide variety of examples of purely faceted motion, and past success in applying mean-field analyses to coarsening these systems.